bacionejs/exterminator/README.md

 and... 🎬

-After submitting my first entry, in the last few days of the competition, I decided to try for one more.
+After submitting my first entry, in the last few days of the competition I decided to try for one more.

 An idea had been itching my brain: NPCs and players can't have phobias.
 We needed something to use in *our* environment.